-In larger organizations, the digital team may function as a separate department from the traditional marketing team, with the digital lead reporting to the Head of Marketing.
+In larger organisations, the digital team may function as a separate department from the traditional marketing team, with the digital lead reporting to the Head of Marketing.
 Teams may also be structured by the following models:

-In smaller organizations, Marketing Executives may be expected to integrate and execute both traditional and digital marketing strategies and/or manage a digital agency, overseeing the development and implementation of in-house and external marketing campaigns.
+In smaller organisations, Marketing Executives may be expected to integrate and execute both traditional and digital marketing strategies and/or manage a digital agency, overseeing the development and implementation of in-house and external marketing campaigns.

 Essential Roles Within a Digital Marketing Team

 Essential roles within a digital marketing team include: